ps4star/FSE/ref.md

 move @birch @birchMoveSeq
 ```
 Note the "@" before (const name).
-It can actually be %, $, #, @, or !, it's up to your preference.
-If you're going to use @, be careful of potential name collisions with org names.
-You must include one of these special chars at the start of your const name, or the compiler will pitch a fit (this character must also must be included in all references to the const post-definition). (value) can be literally any arbitrary type of data (string, hex int, whatever).
+You must include this @ at the start of all const definitions as well as references. (value) can be any type of data.
 Const here works exactly as const does in JavaScript, or any other language that supports them.
 They simply replace the instances where they are referenced with their defined value via the JavaScript String.replace() method.
 Note that this does mean literally ANY reference to @(const name) will be replaced, even if it's unintentional, such as in the middle of a string literal, so be careful about using special chars if you're not trying to reference a const.
 The only exception to this is command names.

 #### List Constants
 As you may know, indexat%argX@constName and indexat%loopiter@constName both take decimal integers, but more specifically, these integers represent list indices.
 If you define a constant which contains a string with multiple spaces, you can later have the compiler construe it as a "list/array" via indexat%argX@constName for funcs and indexat%loopiter@constName for loops.
 Thus, list constants do not actually exist in the same sense that constants in general do, it's just that all constants have the ability to be construed as such under certain circumstances if the user desires.